Below you will find a list of courses currently offered by the Department of Accounting. Click on the course title to view its syllabus.

 A study of principles & procedures of financial accounting.
 The reporting of assets, liabilities, owner's equity, revenues, & expenses are detailed.

-Examines principles & procedures of accounting.
-Equity, cash flows, cost-volume-profit & performance analysis, budgeting, & product costing are detailed.
+Examines principles and procedures of accounting.
+Long-term liabilities, investments, cash flow statement, cost-volume-profit and performance analysis budgeting, and product costing are detailed.

 Theory and procedures concerning financial accounting and reporting.